 - Benefits: Up to $4,000 grant towards tuition payment annually.
 Maximum of $8,000, or two awards.

-- When to start: Coordinate with JHU Financial Aid for more information on enrollment.
+- When to start: Coordinate with the university financial aid office for more information on enrollment.

-- Note: You must complete the four years of your service obligation within 8 years of completing coursework at JHU.
+- Note: You must complete the four years of your service obligation within 8 years of completing coursework.
 If you do not meet the requirements of your service obligation, TEACH Grants will be converted to loans.

 - Eligibility Criteria: Teach for five consecutive years in low-income school(s).